MulDE: Multi-teacher Knowledge Distillation for Low-dimensional Knowledge Graph Embeddings

 \section{Abstract}

-Link prediction based on knowledge graph embedding (KGE) aims to predict new triples to complete knowledge graphs (KGs) automatically.
-However, recent KGE models tend to improve performance by excessively increasing vector dimensions, which would cause enormous training costs and save storage in practical applications.
-To address this problem, we first theoretically analyze the capacity of low-dimensional space for KG embeddings based on the principle of minimum entropy.
-Then, we propose a novel knowledge distillation framework for knowledge graph embedding, utilizing multiple low-dimensional KGE models as teachers.
-Under a novel iterative distillation strategy, the MulDE model produces soft labels according to training epochs and student performance adaptively.
+Link prediction based on knowledge graph embeddings (KGE) aims to predict new triples to automatically construct knowledge graphs (KGs).
+However, recent KGE models achieve performance improvements by excessively increasing the embedding dimensions, which may cause enormous training costs and require more storage space.
+In this paper, instead of training high-dimensional models, we propose MulDE, a novel knowledge distillation framework, which includes multiple low-dimensional hyperbolic KGE models as teachers and two student components, namely Junior and Senior.
+Under a novel iterative distillation strategy, the Junior component, a low-dimensional KGE model, asks teachers actively based on its preliminary prediction results, and the Senior component integrates teachers' knowledge adaptively to train the Junior component based on two mechanisms: {\em relation-specific scaling} and {\em contrast attention}.
 The experimental results show that MulDE can effectively improve the performance and training speed of low-dimensional KGE models.
-The distilled 32-dimensional models are very competitive compared to some of state-or-the-art (SotA) high-dimensional methods on several commonly-used datasets.
+The distilled 32-dimensional model is competitive compared to the state-of-the-art high-dimensional methods on several widely-used datasets.